Assessing causal effects in the presence of treatment switching through principal stratification: Treatment switching with censoring

 \subsection{Potential outcomes}

-Consider a randomized controlled clinical trial with $n$ patients suffering from AIDS-related illnesses or particularly painful cancers in advanced stages, where $n_1$ of them are assigned to the treatment and $n_0$ of them are assigned to the control.
-The objective is to assess causal effects of the treatment on a time-to-event outcome, $Y$ (e.g., survival time or time to disease progression).
-We use potential outcomes to define causal effects \citep{Neyman1923, Rubin1974}, and make the stable unit treatment value assumption \citep{Rubin1980}.
-Let $Y_i(z) \geq 0$ and $C_i(z) \geq 0$ be the potential survival time and censoring time for unit $i$ under treatment assignment $z$ $(z=0,1)$.
+The objective is to assess the causal effects of immediate versus deferred treatment with zidovudine on the time-to-event outcome, $Y$ (e.g., survival time or time-to-disease progression).
+We use the potential outcomes to define causal effects and make the stable unit treatment value assumption.
+Let $Y_i(z) \geq 0$ and $C_i(z) \geq 0$ be the potential survival time and censoring time for patient $i$ under treatment assignment $z$ $(z=0,1)$.
 The survival time is subject to censoring.
-The trial starts and ends at specific calendar times, which determine a fixed duration of the study, $c$.
-Therefore, the censoring time depends on units' entry, which is staggered over time.
-Thus, $C_i(z)\leq c$ represents the duration till the end of the study for unit $i$ given treatment assignment $z$.
-We assume $C_i(0)=C_i(1)=C_i$ for all $i=1 \ldots, n$.
+The trial starts and ends at specific calendar times, which determine a fixed duration of the study, $c=3$ years.
+Therefore, the censoring time depends on patients' entry, which is staggered over time.
+Thus, $C_i(z)\leq c$ represents the duration till the end of the study for patient $i$ given treatment assignment $z$.
+Because the censoring time is determined by the date of entrance in the study (which varies with $i$) and the date the study ended (which is determined a priori and is the same for all $i$), we assume $C_i(0)=C_i(1)=C_i$ for all $i=1 \ldots, n$.